 Responsible Care has fostered the development of the ICCA Global Product Strategy (GPS) which seeks to improve the industry’s management of chemicals including the communication of chemical risks throughout the supply chain.
 Through Responsible Care, the chemical industry is reporting and tracking its progress on critical elements of product stewardship and is making further improvements to its current processes.

 At national level, member associations are responsible for the detailed implementation of Responsible Care in their countries.
 Individual countries’ programs are at different stages of development with different emphases, and are monitored and coordinated by our ICCA Responsible Care Leadership Group.

 We are committed to the implementation of Responsible Care as broadly as possible within the chemical and allied industries.
 The network continues to expand to new regions, countries and companies, fostering capacity building, the sharing of health, safety and environmental information and employing an increasingly rigorous system of checklists, performance indicators and verification procedures.

-Additionally, Responsible Care outreach spans a vast range of activities from cooperative performance-based initiatives with government agencies to community projects such as development of wildlife habitats and tailored programs for schools.
+Additionally, Responsible Care outreach spans a vast range of activities from cooperative performance-based initiatives with government agencies, to local community projects such as development of wildlife habitats and tailored programs for students and teachers.